 The United Church of Canada and its global partners work together in God’s mission for wholeness of life.

-The United Church works with over 100 partners in God’s mission around the world.
+The United Church works with approximately 74 partners in God’s mission around the world.
 Global partnerships are formal relationships with national churches, ecumenical organizations, Christian councils, church agencies, and civil society organizations around the world—who connect with and support a much wider range of church and community organizations.
-Partnerships grow from our history and experience of collaboration with others.
+Global partnerships grow from our history and experience of collaboration with others.
 We are one partner among many, journeying together in humility toward relationships that are just, honest, respectful, and life-giving.

-We work together with partners in the midst of oppression, poverty, and conflict for deep changes that will create just economic and social systems and a world transformed by love.
-Our formal relationships enable the United Church and global partners to work together.
+Our work together with global partners reflects the church’s commitment to join with others in the common task of caring for one another and the whole of God’s creation, to see a world transformed by love.
 This work of courage and faith in the midst of situations that can include oppression, poverty, and conflict challenges us in the United Church to deepen our commitment to partnership in all its forms.
 We are one partner among many, called to receive and to give.

 We have been involved in global partnerships, through our antecedent denominations, since before church union in 1925.
 What we have learned through our common effort is expressed in our partnership principles.